Enjoy our guide to Split

 Address: Kavanjinova 1, 21000 Split

-Another place which is ideal for a sunset moment is the roof terrace bar at Hotel Dioklecijan.
+A place ideal for a sunset moment is the roof terrace bar at Hotel Dioklecijan.
 It’s a short taxi ride from Splits old town but it’s certainly worth it.
 The panoramic views are sensational and it’s also possible to dine up there too.
 Certainly a great way to end an exciting day of sightseeing in Split.